UBC-STAT/stat-201/docs/schedule-page.md

 MD: [Modern Dive](https://moderndive.com/) <br>
 OIS: [Openintro Statistics](https://www.openintro.org/book/os/) <br>
-All due dates will be on the last day of the week (Saturday at 23:59).

 <b>Deadlines:</b>

 Please see Canvas for deadlines.
 The worksheet with the lowest grade will be dropped; the tutorial with the lowest grade will be dropped (to accommodate any students with extenuating circumstances).

 ### Learning Outcomes per Week